 Studying humans with disorders of the BG also helps us understand the BG's role in motor skill acquisition and performance.
 Parkinson's disease (PD) and Huntington's disease (HD) are the most common type of disorders studied.
-While the exact mechanisms by which PD and HD affect movement is not fully understood, they both involve degeneration of parts of the BG and thus impairments in moving.
+While the exact mechanisms by which PD and HD affect movement is not fully understood, they both involve degeneration of parts of the BG (as described earlier) and thus impairments in moving.

-In a sequential button pushing task, normal subjects were able to execute a learned sequence faster than novel sequences, but patients with PD and HD did not perform any better on a repeated sequence (Jackson et al., 1995; Knopman and Nissen, 1991).
+In a sequential button pushing task, normal subjects were able to execute a repeated set sequence faster than random ones (even if they were unaware of them), but patients with PD and HD did not perform any better on the repeated sequence (Jackson et al., 1995; Knopman and Nissen, 1991).
 PD patients performed worse than controls on other types of movement sequence tasks, including performing worse as the movement sequence grew longer and more complicated (Agostino et al., 1992) and in speaking tasks (Volkmann et al., 1992).
 PD inhibited performance on well-known tasks as well.
 In performing a sequence of two simple movements, PD patients performed each movement longer in the sequence than separately (Benecke et al., 1987) and also had problems performing two simple movement simultaneously (Benecke et al., 1986).
 Benecke and colleagues suggested that PD interfered with the ability to switch from one motor program to another efficiently and to perform two motor programs concurrently.
 Tyrone et al. (1999) studied the behavior of sign language users with PD versus normal sign language users in a finger spelling task.
 They found that the movements used by PD patients were less smooth and coordinated.
 Tyrone et al. (1999) hypothesized that PD patients adopted the strategy of reducing the motor demand by executing each movement separately, without taking into account the overall task.